 Book in advance – Another important thing to note is to book your accom far in advance.
 We slacked off a bit too much and a lot of our options were booked out (even in February!) when we got around to it.

 Sleeping bags – We didn’t actually have to do this, but many places in Iceland offer a discount if you sleep in your sleeping bags and don’t have to soil their sheets.
 Look at the websites of your accommodation and see what they offer!
+This is most popular in summer, and you can get sleeping bags for as little as $20.

 Saving Money in Iceland: On Drinks